njanirudh/Study_Prep/deep_learning.md

 ### Deep Learning

+Q. What is batch norm?

+Q. Types of object detection architecture?
+A. Single stage and multi stage.

+Q. Forward pass vs backward pass?

 Q. What is a 'Bottleneck' layer?
 A. A bottleneck is an informal term often used for the layer just before the final output layer that actually does the classification.